 This might not be the strength Trump hopes.
 Interestingly PEW found ‘More than six-in-ten say churches and other houses of worship should not express their views on day-to-day social and political matters, and three-quarters say religious organizations should not endorse candidates for office’.
 In addition the place of religion in the US is further undermined by de-Christianisation as shown in an October 2019 survey.
 Over the past decade the number of Americans identifying as Christian has declined twelve percent.

 Overshadowing all the other factors bearing on the 2020 election is the polarised electorate.
-Yet even here PEW found that within the Republican and Democratic parties there is a wide divergence a on issues.
-For example, among Republicans over fifty only 42% believed diplomacy was the way to ensure peace whereas 65% of those under fifty thought so.
-Similarly, among the over fifties Republicans 31% thought legalising same sex marriage had been a good thing while 53% of the younger cohort did.
+Yet even here PEW found that within the Republican and Democratic parties there is a wide divergence on issues.
+For example, among Republicans over fifty, only 42% believed diplomacy was the way to ensure peace whereas 65% of those under fifty thought so.
+Similarly, among the over fifties Republicans, 31% thought legalising same sex marriage had been a good thing while 53% of the younger cohort did.

 Overall Americans considered health care, drug addiction, affordability of education, fiscal health, and climate change to be the big issues.
 But partisan differences were stark and demonstrated the wide gap in the US electorate.

 A Trump emboldened by a second term, an outcome almost certain to ensure the continuation of Republic dominance of the Senate, means greater uncertainty and strategic risk for the world.
 But the outcome is not predetermined